 Jesus is faithful.
 His faithfulness to God won our salvation.
 His faithfulness to us is our hope, peace and joy.
-These things are in short supply at present: I suspect it is one of those seasons when only Christ can give them to us: pray for grace to receive Christ's faithfulness to you - and for all Christians (especially in the troubled parts of our world) that they too would be upheld miraculously by our Lord's faithfulness to them.
+These things are in short supply at present: indeed, it may be one of those seasons when only Christ can give them to us.
+Pray for grace to receive Christ's faithfulness to you - and for all Christians (especially in the troubled parts of our world) that they too would be upheld miraculously by our Lord's faithfulness to them.

-Day 14 - Mark 6:1-6 'Isn't this...?'
+Day 33 - Mark 6:1-6 'Isn't this ... ?'